 Also having a passion for teaching, Dunlap has served as adjunct professor at the University of Missouri St. Louis, Webster University, and Southern Illinois University Edwardsville where he taught Jazz History and Music Business.
 In 2016, he created a course for the Entrepreneurship program at the University of Missouri St. Louis called Business in the Arts, which examines business concepts as they appear in the non-profit arts and culture industry.

 In 2011 he was named “30 under 30” by the St. Louis Business Journal and is a 2014 graduate of the Community Arts Education Leadership Institute through the National Guild for Community Arts Education.
 He has served as a cultural envoy for the US Department of State and has taught and performed in Afghanistan, Guyana, and Thailand.
 On multiple occasions he has served as a judge for the US Department of State’s program, American Music, and served multiple years as a grants panelist for the Regional Arts Commission of Greater St. Louis, and the Missouri Arts Council.
 He currently serves on the board of Jazz Education Abroad, an international jazz education NGO, and as the chair of the Jazz Education Network’s Audience Development Committee.

-A native of Iowa, Phillip Dunlap currently resides in St. Louis, Missouri where he is active as a musician and educator.
-He holds Bachelor of Music degree in jazz performance (piano) a Bachelor of Music degree music theory/composition and a Masters of Music in jazz performance from Southern Illinois University Edwardsville.
+He holds Bachelor of Music degrees in jazz performance (piano) and music theory/composition and a Master of Music in jazz performance from Southern Illinois University Edwardsville.